 Cleaning at the end of a tenancy

-When pets have been in residence, the property will need a more in-depth clean at the end of a tenancy.
+When pets have been in residence, the property may need a more in-depth clean at the end of a tenancy.
 Be thorough when you do a check-out and let the tenant know if there are any issues related to their pets.
 It’s often a good idea to pay for professional cleaners to come in and do a really thorough job particularly if there have been cats or dogs.

-If there are any major issues, you may want to retain part of the tenant’s deposit to cover the cost of cleaning or damage repair.
-Keep all receipts for costs related to damage repair or cleaning A tenant has the right to challenge deductions from their deposit if they feel you are unfairly penalising them.
+If there are any major issues, you may want to retain part of the tenant’s deposit to cover the cost of cleaning or repairing damage.
+Keep all receipts for costs related to damage repair or cleaning.
+A tenant can challenge deductions from their deposit if they feel you are unfairly penalising them.

 Abandoned pets are your responsibility.
 If you find a dog, cat or other creature, contact a local animal charity to see if they can help.
 In cases of serious neglect or cruelty, call a vet and/or RSPCA.